 Lastly, if you’re wearing a soiled or damaged mask, you won’t be getting the full protection you need against a disease like Covid.
 Remember that reusable cloth masks should always be washed after every use and that single-use surgical masks should be properly disposed of.
 The same goes for masks with damaged cloth surfaces or overly stretched-out loops.
 Replace these with new ones that have no holes in the fabric and have loops that fit snugly around your ears.

 Again, wearing masks can keep you and the people around you safe from disease.
 But the mask has to be worn correctly, and you have to choose the right kind of face covering for the occasion.
-Stay safe and stay healthy by following the tips listed above, and find out where to buy test kits online.
+For that, you can search for terms like level 3 surgical mask Australia on the internet to find an online supplier.